 Our packaging is proudly plastic free!
-We ship our items in compostable mailers supplied by The Better Packaging Co.
-Garments are protected with tissue paper from No Issue and all labels and packing tape are also compostable!
+We ship our items in compostable mailers applied with compostable shipping labels supplied by The Better Packaging Co.
+Garments are protected with home recyclable paper purchased from Shop for Shops in Collingwood.

 If purchasing from us please ensure you correctly compost your Better Packaging Co mailer and consider reusing it before you do!